 Were we on track?
 How good were our assumptions?
 Did the store deliver the number of customers, the costs and the profit it promised?

-In actual fact, we easily beat this forecast.
+In reality, we easily beat this forecast.
 Customers were more open to online shopping than we expected.
-This helped quieten down the sceptics who said it wouldn’t work.
+This helped quieten the sceptics who said it wouldn’t work.
 Once they saw it made money, everything got easier.